 Rodrigo: We’ve seen over a 10% increase in applications across the board, from all locations and all demographics.
 We review each application holistically, and we take everything into consideration.

-As far as work experience is concerned, we think quality is more important than quantity (in fact, we wrote a recent blog post about this very topic).
+As far as work experience is concerned, we think quality is more important than quantity.

 MBA Crystal Ball: Approximately what is the split of the intake between R1 and R2 in your full time program?
 Give us some more insight into the application evaluation process.
 Who does it and what is the level of rigor?